So, you're ready to retire?

 A simple lifetime annuity can be a sensible choice in many circumstances, especially if your life expectancy is above average.
 One approach is to purchase enough of an annuity to cover your mandatory spending, when you take into account your other after-tax income.

-Everyone is in favor of an annuity until they discover that you have to give up a significant amount of savings to purchase it and no one gets it back if you die early.
+Everyone is in favor of a lifetime annuity until they discover that you have to give up a significant amount of savings to purchase it and you don’t get it back if you die early.
 However, this "longevity insurance" can be valuable if you're lucky enough to live a long life (see #5 above).

 Curious about annuities?
 You can read a fuller explanation here.